53+ Ways to Give Experience Gifts Instead of Stuff This Year (Even Last Minute)

 The average parent spends over $276 per child on toys and gifts each year!
 And over 40% of Americans are willing to go into debt over Christmas gifts.
 That just adds to our clutter and stress.

 Experience gifts are great because they reduce clutter, give kids something to look forward to, and promote bonding.
-Yes, they may be more expensive upfront, but the benefits outweigh the cost in the memories made.
-And sometimes they pay for themselves after one or two visits!

 Family Experience Gift Ideas

 Bigger experiences, like memberships or vacations, are often family gifts.
 It’s a fun way to check a few things off of your bucket list.
-Or try a new activity as a family, ranging from kayaking or rafting to setting up a zipline in the backyard.
+Or try a new activity as a family, ranging from kayaking or rafting to setting up a zipline at home in the backyard.
 Feeling adventurous?
 Schedule a hot air balloon ride!

 Season Passes or Memberships